 Such policies are not working in certain systems where the economy has grown out of control and debt levels have increased significantly.
 This indicates that borrowing has not been a great option.

-The economic growth across the industrialized world is declining and economies are now shrinking.
-This can lead the global economies to the point of recession where the Fed may be obliged to cut rates to prevent a recession or it can increase rates, even if it hurts companies.
+The economic growth across the industrialized world is declining, and economies are shrinking.
+This can lead the global economies to the point of recession where the Fed may be obliged to cut rates to prevent a recession, or it can increase rates, even if it hurts companies.

-The price of government bonds increased as the investors searched for safer havens like the yellow metals and with more than $17 trillion debts across the world, bonds are having a negative yield.
+The price of government bonds increased as the investors searched for safer havens like the yellow metals, and with more than $17 trillion in debts worldwide, bonds have a negative yield.

 How much is Gold worth?

-In the last ten years, UK gold price gained to over $1900 an ounce and it fluctuated to $868 and then again gained with inflation but to know how much is gold worth, one needs to examine various factors.
+In the last ten years, UK gold price gained to over $1900 an ounce, fluctuated to $868 and then again gained with inflation, but to know how much gold is worth, one needs to examine various factors.

-The historical trends show people who bought during the peaks of 1980 when UK gold price was at and an all-time high of $666 had to wait till 2007 for selling gold.
+The historical trends show people who bought during the peaks of 1980, when the UK gold price was at an all-time high of $666, had to wait till 2007 to sell gold.
 The investors did not gain anything in the duration in between.

-The supply of the metal is stable and the demand was rising lately, mainly, from the central banks.
-The banks like Goldman Sachs bought 750 tonnes of the metal in the year as compared to last year when it had bought 650 tonnes.
+The metal supply is stable, and the demand has been rising lately, mainly from the central banks.
+The banks like Goldman Sachs bought 750 tonnes of the metal in the year compared to last year when it bought 650 tonnes.

-Several leading investors are not huge fans of the metal but they include a small percent of the metal at their own risk.
-There are certain market situations when it makes sense to own a small percent of the metal which has a reverse correlation to equities.
+Several leading investors are not huge fans of the metal, but they include a small percentage at their own risk.
+There are certain market situations when owning a small per cent of the metal makes sense, which has a reverse correlation to equities.

-It can be bought as insurance in conditions when there are growing risks of international factors like trade resettlements and disputes, Brexit, political uncertainties, disagreements, etc.
+It can be bought as insurance when there are growing risks of international factors like trade resettlements and disputes, Brexit, political uncertainties, disagreements, etc.

 One should be aware that the gain in price can drop anytime like a rock – in the same manner as it gained and hence, it is a high-risk option.

-To find out more about UK gold price, click 99 Alternatives at (http://www.99alternatives.com).
+To learn more about UK gold price, click 99 Alternatives at (http://www.99alternatives.com).